Skip to main content

 Auto start

-After a call to enableBackgroundAndroidSteps if the device is restarted the Foreground service will start after the user unlocks their device for the first time (This may vary depending on device brand).
-This behavior will be stopped when calling disableBackgroundAndroidSteps.
+After a call to deprecated enableBackgroundAndroidSteps if the device is restarted the Foreground service will start after the user unlocks their device for the first time (This may vary depending on device brand).
+This behavior will be stopped when calling deprecated disableBackgroundAndroidSteps.

 Considerations